Robert Atkins (physician): Death

-On April 7, 2003, Atkins fell and hit his head on an icy New York sidewalk.
-He was admitted to Weill Cornell Medical Center, where he underwent surgery to remove a blood clot from his brain, but fell into a coma.
+On April 8, 2003, Atkins was admitted to Weill Cornell Medical Center, where he underwent surgery to remove a blood clot from his brain after having slipped on ice and hit his head, but fell into a coma.
 He died on April 17, at age 72.

+After his death, his widow stated that Atkins's coronary-artery disease had progressed in the final years of his life with a new blockage, a procedure to remedy the blockage, and that he was taking heart-rhythm medication.

 A report from the New York medical examiner's office leaked a year after his death said that Atkins had a history of heart attack, congestive heart failure and hypertension, and that at the time of his death he weighed 258 lb.
 According to Stuart Trager, chairman of the Atkins Physicians Council (a group of physicians who work as consultants to the Atkins organization), this report contained incomplete medical records and Atkins did not have a history of heart attacks; instead, according to Trager, Atkins had cardiomyopathy, a heart muscle disease that was probably caused by a virus, not his diet.
 His widow refused to allow an autopsy.

 Diet

 The Atkins Diet is a low-carbohydrate diet promoted by Atkins.

 His success inspired others to generate low-carb diets, and many companies released low-carb diets and low-carb foods.
-After his death, the popularity of Atkins' diet waned, with other low-carb diets eroding its market share and questions being raised about its safety.
+After his death, the popularity of Atkins's diet waned, with other low-carb diets eroding its market share and questions being raised about its safety.
 In 2005, Atkins Nutritionals filed for bankruptcy.
 It was subsequently purchased by North Castle Partners in 2007 and switched its emphasis to low-carb snacks.
 In 2010, the company was acquired by Roark Capital Group.